 Intraductal papillomas are benign (non-cancerous), wart-like tumors that grow within the milk ducts of the breast.
 They are made up of gland tissue along with fibrous tissue and blood vessels (called fibrovascular tissue).

-Solitary papillomas or solitary intraductal papillomas are single tumors that often grow in the large milk ducts near the nipple.
+Solitary papillomas (solitary intraductal papillomas) are single tumors that often grow in the large milk ducts near the nipple.
 They are a common cause of clear or bloody nipple discharge, especially when it comes from only one breast.
 They may be felt as a small lump behind or next to the nipple.
-Sometimes they cause pain.
+Sometimes they can be painful.

 Papillomas may also be found in small ducts in areas of the breast farther from the nipple.
 In this case, there are often several growths (multiple papillomas).
 These are less likely to cause nipple discharge.